top of page

 Dusty Weis:

 Kevin Sullivan remembers seeing the footage on the evening news, and chuckling.
-He wasn't yet a figure in politics, that would come later in 2005, when he accepted a comms role in the George W. Bush administration.
+He wasn't yet a figure in politics; that would come later in 2005, when he accepted a comms role in the George W. Bush administration.
 Eventually in 2006, would assume the title of White House communications director.
 In 1988, he was the VP of communications for the Dallas Mavericks NBA team.
 But it didn't take a political wunderkind to tell you that the tank photo op was not working for Mike Dukakis.

 Kevin Sullivan:

-He just didn't look the part.
-He didn't quite pull it off.
-It looked a little silly.
-It had Mike Dukakis on that label across the helmet.
-It looked phony, and completely, obviously, as history has shown, backfired on him.
-Really, it was not a good idea.
 There is a history with putting things on your head as an elected official or candidate that goes back to Calvin Coolidge in 1927.
 In August of 1927, he was on vacation in South Dakota, and was actually made an honorary chief by the Lakota Sioux.
 As part of the ceremony, he put on a headdress.
 If you read about this, his advisors told him, "You're going to look foolish, Mr. President, don't do this.
 It's going to look funny."
 He said, "Well, isn't it good for people to laugh?"

 So he had been advised, and he decided to do it anyway.
 Now the interesting thing is he had some Native American ancestry, apparently.
 But most importantly, three years earlier, in 1924, he had signed into law the Indian Citizenship Act.
 That's why they were naming him Chief Leading Eagle, an honorary chief in the Lakota Sioux.
 I'm sure he felt as part of that ceremony he wanted to honor them for this recognition.
 So he did it.